web page hit counter

 When the decay is too extensive as in the photo to the right, there may not be enough tooth structure remaining to allow a restorative material to be placed within the tooth.
 In this case, a dental crown may be needed in addition to the root canal treatment, in order to complete the restoration of the tooth.

-root canal therapy endodontic therapy endodontic therapy
+root canal endodontics endodontic therapy

 Step 1: